johnmartinroque/johnmartinroque/README.md

 - 🧠 **Problem-Solving** – breaking down challenges into practical solutions.
 - 📅 **Time & Project Management** – meeting deadlines and keeping projects organized.
 - 🔄 **Adaptability** – continuously learning and embracing new tools and technologies.
-- 🎨 **Creativity** – designing apps with the end-user’s experience in mind.
-- 💡 **Initiative & Ownership** – taking responsibility and driving features to completion.

 I’m always eager to collaborate, learn, and contribute to projects that make an impact. 🚀